 3. Outcome's mean is extracted from the article chart by JavaTpoint software (Approximate)

-4. The sampling of studies is 1:1 grouping but the specific size of each group was not mentioned in the text outcomes with the same alphabet (abcd) are significant to each other
+4. The sampling of studies is 1:1 grouping but the specific size of each group was not mentioned in the text.

 Was significant within-group after the intervention